scottprahl/pygrin/README.md

 # pygrin

-A basic collection of routines to ray trace through gradient index lenses with a parabolic radial profile.
+A basic collection of routines to ray trace through graded index (GRIN) lenses with a parabolic radial profile.

 ## Usage